Aleeeehh/SelfieProject/README.md

 ## Launch the application locally

-Start the MongoDB instance (container or on the host):
-Before starting the server, make sure MongoDB is running to allow the connection.
+Before starting the server, ensure that MongoDB is running to establish the connection.
+If MongoDB is not installed, please install it on your machine

 If you have MongoDB installed locally, you can start it with
 ```(bash)
 mongod
 ```

+Alternatively, you can run MongoDB in a container.

 Run Server and Client together within the project folder
 ```(bash)